 Why are complaints important?

 Complaints can stop the same issues from occurring again and help service providers to improve their services.
-If you’ve had an issue with a particular service practitioner or provider, it’s likely that others have as well.
+If you’ve had an issue with a particular service practitioner or provider, likely, others have as well.

 What can I complain about?